wanderloop/WanderlustAI/README.md

 * Python3.5+ (3.6 Preferred)
 * Selenium for Python
 * pyautogui for Linux
-* mysql.connector for python
+* mysql.connector for Python
-* MySQL workbench for linux
+* MySQL Workbench for Linux
 * Chrome driver (For Linux-64 bit) We have used 80.0, you can adjust depending on the Chrome version that is available on your machine.
 But u have to make changes inside Whatsapp_automation.py code.
 To check your Chrome version, simply type chrome://version/ in your Chrome address bar.
 To download another version of ChromeDriver, click here: https://chromedriver.chromium.org/downloads
 * Chrome 80.0
 * NumPy for python